cosminadrianpopescu/tsdim/README.md

 ```

 Notice that if I would know from the beginning of the application that only
-one backend is choose, then this is another scenario, and in this case I can
+one backend is choosen, then this is another scenario, and in this case I can
 just inject that specific backend based on some kind of token, and the
 implementation would be much simpler.
 But in the case I need to choose the
 backend at run time, depending on user preferences, then we have to go to a